digital-blueprint/formalize-app/README.md

 Jump to <https://localhost:8001>, and you should get a Single Sign On login page.

-## Prerequisites

-- You need the [API server](https://gitlab.tugraz.at/dbp/relay/dbp-relay-server-template) running
-- You need the [DbpRelayFormalizeBundle](https://gitlab.tugraz.at/dbp/formalize/dbp-relay-formalize-bundle) for the API server to persist and fetch submissions

 ## Using this app as pre-built package

 ### Install app

-If you want to install the DBP formalize App in a new folder `formalize-app` you can call:
+If you want to install the dbp formalize app in a new folder `formalize-app` you can call:

 ```bash
 npx @digital-blueprint/cli install-app formalize formalize-app /